tigrisdata-archive/tigris/README.md

 sh scripts/install_test_deps.sh
 ```

+Running `make osx_run` on OSX would bring the server up on the host.
+You can
-On OSX you can run `make osx_test` to test against FDB running on the host.
+then run `make osx_test` to test against FDB running on the host.

 # License
 This software is licensed under the [Apache 2.0](LICENSE).